-“The Struggle” is a trade-off between Pacing Ad Budget and buying the highest Ad Quality programmatic ads in return.
+“The Struggle” is a trade-off between pacing ad budget and buying the highest ad quality ads in return.

 On one hand, the entire programmatic supply chain is typically incentivized to spend all the ad budget on time.
 Although practitioners usually refer to this objective as "pacing," you'll also hear people say things like "the campaign is not scaling," which then leads to other dramatic proclamations, such as "we need to heavy up."

 On the other hand, the buyer — or an agent of the buyer — can aim to buy the best ad quality, but they will likely struggle to spend earmarked budgets on time.
 This dilemma, which is composed of two fundamental constraints, shows why programmatic advertising boils down to a fundamental trade-off.